 In all cases Activities and Priorities will show you, which of your activity currently has higher priority and which activities are so dangerously neglected that it may course crisis.
 Activities and Priorities is flexible and tolerant like a good expert or coach.
-It has green zone for the well or rather over cared activities.
 It has rather large white zone for activities that receive slightly less time than you planned but have insignificant deviations from normal priority (in the limits of natural fluctuations).
-It has orange zone for the activities that are dangerously neglected and red zone for the activities that are so neglected that you should do something with it as soon as possible or crisis can occur at any moment and the violet zone for the overdone (addictive) activities.
+It has the red zone for the activities that are so neglected that you should do something with it as soon as possible or crisis can occur at any moment and the violet zone for the overdone (addictive) activities.

 We have discussed above the activities from Quadrant 2.
 One of their distinct feature that if they are neglected you may expect crisis any time.
 However you usually cannot predict when it occurs.
 For example if you not pay enough attention to (physical) exercises you may be fired from your work because your productivity may become low due to the bad physical form or you may got sudden heart attack, but you cannot predict when it will happen.
 You simply are in the dangerous zone, in the crisis zone.

 However there are so called deadline driven things, which may be part of integrated broad activities but should be treated differently.
 Covey includes them into quadrant 1.
 The simple examples are birthdays and holidays.
 They could have been incorporated into activity Relationships but they should be treated differently since they have clear deadline (the dates of the birthdays and holidays).
 If you forget about a birthday of your spouse for example because of overworking the crisis in most cases is unavoidable.
-All you need in this case is someone or something to remind you about the important date and better several days in advance so that you have time to prepare.
-It could be your secretary or, for instance Your Voice Reminder , which can reminds you about forthcoming events not only with text notes but also with your own voice or the voice of the person you love.
+The default calendars and reminders in smartphones nowadays do this job.

 "One tends to drift back into time-wasting on trivia.
 Time use does improve with practice, but only constant efforts at managing time can prevent drifting."
 (Peter Drucker)